 Lifelines Restoration Performance Project

 Following a disaster, the timely restoration and recovery of hospitals, homes, businesses, non-profit organizations and government of San Francisco depend on lifeline systems such as transportation, communication, water and wastewater, electricity, natural gas, and fuel.
-City efforts to improve community resilience and improve the performance of buildings following an earthquake cannot be met without the complementary performance of lifelines.
+City efforts to improve community resilience and the performance of buildings following an earthquake cannot be met without the complementary performance of lifelines.

-The Lifelines Restoration Performance Plan establishes restoration performance goals and evaluates the current state of performance for specific systems in that earthquake.
-Understanding the gap between current and desired performance will allow us to determine what measures are needed to improve performance to meet our goals.
+The Lifelines Restoration Performance Project establishes restoration performance goals and evaluates the current state of performance in a major earthquake for lifeline systems serving San Francisco.
+Understanding the gap between current and desired performance will allow us to determine what measures are needed to meet our restoration goals.

 Photo Credit: Thomas Hawk